-Telecomm services providers in Telecommunication sector, particularly in DS or MS, confront the issue of frequently changing requirements and the necessity to deliver project value fast while adjusting to these changes in order to achieve time-to-market (TTM) targets.
+Services providers in IT sector confront the issue of frequently changing requirements and the necessity to deliver project value fast while adjusting to these changes in order to achieve time-to-market (TTM) targets.
 Agile project management methods may be modified in order to meet the needs of organizations while maintaining the essential ideals and concepts of agile techniques.
 Nguyen (2016) emphasizes the value of relevant agile engineering methodologies, appropriate technology and development tools, and customer involvement for agile production teams, which is consistent with earlier research on CSFs.
-Researchers identify team size as the most important success element, emphasizing the importance of organizations assessing their contextual factors, corporate culture, business practices, and systems before applying agile project management methodologies.